 Talc in its purest forms is not necessarily dangerous.
-However, the majority of talc used in the United States is not pure, but is contaminated with asbestos.
-Studies of miners working in talc mines found that those workers have excess levels of lung cancer, asbestosis, silicosis and malignant mesothelioma.
+However, the majority of talc used in the United States is not pure but is contaminated with asbestos.
+Studies of miners working in talc mines found that those workers have excess levels of lung cancer, asbestosis, silicosis, and malignant mesothelioma.

 For consumers, the risks of talc are widespread.
 Talcum powder has been linked to lung diseases from talcosis to deadly cancers.
 Talc aspiration is the chief reason some pediatricians recommend against using baby powder on actual babies.
 As far back as the 1960s, literature from the American Academy of Pediatrics has advised against using baby powder containing talc due to aspiration risks.

 The most prominent threat to consumers is the risk of ovarian cancer in women who have used talcum powders.
-The International Agency for Research on Cancer classifies use of talc-containing products as “possibly carcinogenic to humans.”
+The International Agency for Research on Cancer classifies the use of talc-containing products as “possibly carcinogenic to humans.”
 Talc, in products like body powder or baby powder, could cause ovarian cancer if the powder comes in direct contact with the genital area.